 As a tropical plant that cannot tolerate freezing temperatures, it requires warm climate with good amount of rain.
 In places like Kerala, it shows no problem even at temperatures above 30 degree Celcius.

 It thrives in well-drained soil with great amount of organic matter, dry leaves or manure.

 Always remember to plant Heliconia under bright Sunlight.
 In some cases, lack of sunlight may inhibit flowering.
 However, it can tolerate a little shade.

 Propagation of Heliconia is done by placing the rhizomes under the soil.
 Preferably, make a slightly raised bed.
 Then mix it with dry leaves, cow dung powder,

-Finally cut the rhizomes and place it a few inches below the soil.
-The steps are almost similar to that of turmeric, ginger or other rhizome-based plants.
+Finally cut the rhizomes and place them a few inches below the soil.
+The steps are almost similar to that of cultivating turmeric, ginger or other rhizome-based plants.

-As far as there is adequate water and sunlight, Heliconias does not require much caring.
+As far as adequate sunlight and water are available, Heliconias do not require much caring to thrive.